 Also just as fantastic when made with butternut squash, this pumpkin soup is thick, velvety, piquant, slightly sweet, and hugely hugely comforting.
-It’s great for a meal on a cold day, and I’ve served it successfully many times as a sumptuous dinner-party starter that’s generated lots of approving comments.
+It’s great as a meal in itself on a cold day, or as a sumptuous dinner-party starter.
+It’s lower-carb, gluten and sugar-free, and can be made either vegetarian or vegan.

-The piquancy comes from the secret ingredient – a teaspoon of curry powder.
-It doesn’t make it taste of curry in the slightest – it just rounds out the flavour.
+I think this soup is the best of may I’ve tried because of its piquancy, which comes from the secret ingredient – a teaspoon of curry powder.
+Be assured that it doesn’t make the soup taste of curry in the slightest – it just delightfully rounds out the flavour with a touch of je ne sais quoi!

 Using a good quality stock also makes a massive difference to the taste of the final soup.
 I prefer to use homemade, but I will buy fresh stock from the supermarket if I’m all out in the freezer and really pressed for time.
 Imho, stock cubes will make it taste synthetic and salty.